An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Introduction

 Performing contact-rich manipulation tasks is still a big challenge in robotics.
 Solving them would unlock the use of robots for applications like logistics and assembly, where their use can have a strong impact.
 Different aspects make contact-rich manipulation particularly hard to solve.
 The dynamics of the system around contacts are difficult to model, and small modeling errors can induce task failure.
 Moreover, perception of the scene is hard due to the frequent co-existence of multiple different objects along with the manipulating hand in a small region.

-Imitation Learning (IL)~\cite{hussein2017imitation} is a viable approach for such problems.
-One widely used IL approach is behavioral cloning (BC)~\cite{torabi2018behavioral}, which applies supervised learning on demonstrations to learn the maximum likelihood states to actions mapping related to the dataset.
-Although BC has been successfully applied, it suffers from distributional shift~\cite{ross2011reduction}, meaning that it struggles outside the manifold of the demonstration data.
-An alternative IL approach is Inverse Reinforcement Learning (IRL)~\cite{ng2000algorithms}, which assumes that the demonstrations are optimizing a reward function, infers the structure of that function, and optimizes it.
+Imitation Learning (IL)~\cite{hussein2017imitation} is a viable approach for such problems, and one widely used IL approach is behavioral cloning (BC)~\cite{torabi2018behavioral}.
+Although it has been successfully applied, it suffers from distributional shift~\cite{ross2011reduction}, meaning that it struggles outside the manifold of the demonstration data.
+An alternative IL approach is Inverse Reinforcement Learning (IRL)~\cite{ng2000algorithms}.
 Despite the appealing idea, the framework makes the limiting assumption of having expert task-specific demonstrations and the joint optimization of policy and reward renders the training process difficult to stabilize.

 Another attractive framework is Reinforcement Learning (RL), where the agent learns to accomplish a task by trial and error, maximizing an expected future cumulative reward.
-In the context of robotic manipulation, the RL problem is often formulated as that of finding a mapping from states (e.g., image pixels) to actions (e.g., joint desired velocities) in order to maximize a sparse binary reward (i.e., +1 when the task succeeds, 0 otherwise).
-Before the agent is able to receive useful feedback, it has to explore the state-action space until task completion, which is often done randomly.
-This makes RL algorithms extremely sample inefficient, a problem that is further exacerbated by the huge dimension and continuous nature of the state-action spaces.
-One possible solution to this problem is reward shaping, which consists of designing a dense reward signal that can be more informative in earlier learning stages.
-However, designing a reward is often counterintuitive, requires handcrafting, might lead to unexpected undesired behaviors, and is more prone to local optima~\cite{ng1999policy}.
+In the context of robotic manipulation, a natural reward choice is sparse and binary (i.e., +1 when the task succeeds, 0 otherwise).
+Before the agent is able to receive useful feedback, it has to explore the state-action space until task completion, which makes RL algorithms extremely sample inefficient for this application.
+One possible solution to this problem is reward shaping.
+However, designing a reward is often counterintuitive, requires handcrafting, might lead to unexpected undesired behaviors, and is prone to local optima~\cite{ng1999policy}.